Enjoy Dresden in its Christmas livery

 See some amazing pictures & the world’s finest collection of Meissen porcelain

 Festive programme of opera, ballet & concerts

 We stay in a fine hotel & eat well

 Christmas is celebrated in style in Dresden, the wonderful architecture of Saxony’s capital the perfect backdrop to a traditional German Christmas.
 Jolly street markets, festive decorations, culture and music in abundance await us, plus a light dusting of snow as the perfect festive complement?

 The Dresden we see today is a remarkable sight, little changed from when captured by one of Europe’s greatest view painters, Bernardo Bellotto, who accepted an invitation from a genuine ‘connoisseur’ ruler, the Elector of Saxony, to come to his capital.
 When Bellotto arrived he found Saxony ruled in a most unusual way.
-The ruler was a Catholic, yet the ruler's ancestors until a generation before had been the firmest supporters of the Reformation, indeed they had given Martin Luther aid and comfort.
+The ruler was a Catholic, yet the ruler's ancestors had been the firmest supporters of the Reformation, indeed they had given Martin Luther aid and comfort.

 The Saxon lands were ruled at the turn of the seventeenth century by a charismatic leader, Frederick Augustus I, ‘Augustus the Strong’.
 He was both hereditary Elector of Saxony and the elected King of Poland.
 To gain this second role, the Lutheran Elector converted to Catholicism, an astonishing decision given his nation’s history, not appreciated by his Saxon subjects.

 The Elector-King’s fame lay is his role as a great patron of the arts.
 He founded the famous porcelain works at Meissen and began the transformation of his capital at Dresden.
 He and his successors built some remarkable palaces and collected magnificent works of art - all aspects of their activities which we shall see in the city’s museums and treasuries, including the celebrated Green Vault.